How Our Christian Rehab For Men is Different

 Change Doesn’t Really Sink in Unless it is Lived

 How Does Southwest Florida Men’s Rehab Charge So Little?

-Adult & Teen Challenge programs are supported by the community and recoup only a small part of their cost from the charged tuition.
+The Teen Challenge Southeast adult addiction treatment programs are supported by the community and recoup only a small part of their cost from the charged tuition.
 We have nearly 60 years of evidence that this model works, so the community gets behind us.
 We successfully transform individuals who were once enslaved by addiction into vibrant, productive, and peaceful individuals who care for others.
 The community is, therefore, very grateful!

 In an Teen Challenge Outcomes Study by The National Institute on Drug Abuse (NIDA)